MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 ### Non-security updates for Semi-Annual Enterprise Channel
 If needed, non-security updates for Semi-Annual Enterprise Channel are provided on the second Tuesday of the month.
 Non-security updates provide fixes for known issues and provide stability or performance improvements for Office.

-If there's a critical issue that needs to be fixed sooner, such as one related to data loss, we'll provide an updated release with the fix, instead of waiting for the next scheduled monthly update.
+When a critical issue, like one related to data loss, requires immediate resolution, we provide an updated release with the fix before the next scheduled monthly update.

 We tend to provide fewer non-security updates for Semi-Annual Enterprise Channel than the other update channels.
-In part, that’s because most issues are identified, thanks to customer feedback, and fixed when the features are rolled out earlier in the other update channels, such as Current Channel and Monthly Enterprise Channel.
-Also, many customers have asked us to provide an update channel that doesn’t change often, because changes could require them to do another round of compliance testing.
-So, before we approve the release of any non-security updates to Semi-Annual Enterprise Channel, we carefully assess the impact of introducing the change to the update channel.
+Most issues in  Semi-Annual Enterprise Channel are identified and resolved earlier in other update channels, like Current Channel and Monthly Enterprise Channel, thanks to customer feedback.
+Also, many customers are asking us to provide an update channel that doesn’t change often, because changes could require them to do another round of compliance testing.
+So, before we approve the release of any non-security updates to Semi-Annual Enterprise Channel, we carefully assess the effect of introducing the change to the update channel.
 Critical issues that result in data loss, or significantly affect a large number of customers using Semi-Annual Enterprise Channel, are likely to be approved.
-We also encourage you to use Semi-Annual Enterprise Channel (Preview), so that you can identify any possible issues you want us to fix in the four months before that version is released to Semi-Annual Enterprise Channel.
+We recommend using Semi-Annual Enterprise Channel (Preview).
+This approach allows you to identify and report any potential issues.
+We can then address these concerns in the four months prior to the version's release on Semi-Annual Enterprise Channel.

 Non-security updates are cumulative.
 The most current release of Semi-Annual Enterprise Channel includes the non-security updates from previous releases of Semi-Annual Enterprise Channel.